everyday-cc/ai/_news/2021-07-15-artificial-intelligence-will-soon-be-assisting-your-platform-migrations.md

 ---
 category: news
 title: "Artificial intelligence will soon be assisting your platform migrations"
-excerpt: "Along with creating new applications, AI for coding may also smooth the way for moving applications and systems to modern platforms.
-In a recent interview, Maja Vuković, an IBM Fellow at the company's Watson Research Center, explained how a client was ..."
+excerpt: "AI for coding may also smooth the way for moving applications and systems to modern platforms.
+In a recent interview, Maja Vuković, an IBM Fellow at the company's Watson Research Center ..."
 publishedDateTime: 2021-07-14T17:34:00Z
 originalUrl: "https://www.zdnet.com/article/artificial-intelligence-will-soon-be-assisting-your-platform-migrations/"
 webUrl: "https://www.zdnet.com/article/artificial-intelligence-will-soon-be-assisting-your-platform-migrations/"